Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/argocd-kustomize.md

 # Install and configure ArgoCD

 ### Prerequisites
-1. Create a Storage Class in your Guest Cluster where you will be running the ArgoCD controller in.
-2. Configure or setup a Kubernetes Cloud Load Balancer such as MetalLB.
+1. Configure or setup a Kubernetes Cloud Load Balancer such as MetalLB.

 ### Install ArgoCD